-All student papers must include the following Certification of Authorship statement:

-I certify that I am the author of this paper titled and that any assistance I received in its preparation is fully acknowledged and disclosed in the paper.
-I have also cited any sources from which I used data, ideas, or words, either quoted directly or paraphrased.
-I also certify that this paper was prepared by me specific cally for this course.
-I understand that falsification of information will affect t my status as a graduate student.
-Student's Signature Date
+Cel uncauon of Aumorship All student papers must include ne following Certification of Authorship statement: I certify that I am the author of t is paper titled cited any sources from which I in its preparation is fully acknowledged and disclosed in the paper.
+I have sed data, ideas, or words, either quoted directly or paraphrased.
+I also certicle specifically for this course.
+I understand that falsification of information dent. ify Student's Signature Date